Using our advice

 Creating a core working group, including key stakeholders from across the system and a range of professional groups, supports a coordinated approach to improvement.
 Nominating a leadership team, with defined responsibilities, provides necessary oversight.

-The presentation at time 16:46 of the webinar (at the end of this article) discusses a collaborative, system-wide quality improvement project to improve insulin safety by learning from harms.
-The webinar video is included at the end of this article.
+This 17-minute video discusses a collaborative, system-wide quality improvement project to improve insulin safety by learning from harms.

 Learning from incidents